 “We were already a Google customer, using Postini to manage spam and email security,” said Mark.
 “We were also a Microsoft customer, running on-premises Exchange.
 With extensive global operations, including in Taiwan, China, Japan, the Philippines, Europe, and North America, we have teams working 24/7.
 We reviewed both Google’s and Microsoft’s options for email, scheduling and calendar, and wanted to communicate better and reduce costs.
 We found Google particularly attractive, with Chat, Sites, Docs and the ability to collaborate.”

 Mark described that the team was initially skeptical about whether Google was mature enough for an enterprise offering.
-Many of Corel’s employees were home users of Gmail, though, so there was a certain comfort level in making the change to Google at work.
+Many of Corel’s employees were home users of Gmail, though, so there was a certain comfort level in making the migration to Google at work.

 “Though we encouraged employees to go Google, one of our key strategies lives in giving people choices,” said Mark.
 “Some of our team members were glued to their Outlook clients, and GASMO (Google Apps Sync for Microsoft Outlook) helped to ease the challenge of synchronizing email clients and created a common, seamless platform that enables our global teams to work from anywhere, at any time, from any device.
 We have had a lot of success with users starting on Outlook and eventually transitioning to full-blown Google Apps, taking advantage of Gmail, Chat and even Sites.”